FunnyPhantom/ultimate-motivation/README.md

 ULTIMATE Motivation
 ========

-Did you get motivated by seeing how long you lived?
+Do you get motivated by seeing how long you've lived?

-Say.
-No. More.
+Say No More!

 NOW you can get ULTIMATELY Motivated by seeing how long you have LEFT!